Mk-baig08/Inventory-Management-System/README.md

 - 💾 Implement **file handling** for persistent inventory storage.

 📜 License
-This project is open-source and available under the **MIT License**.
+This project is open-source and available under the **Apache-2.0 license**.